 If you instead add a b7 (Mixolydian) may seem like a small change but to the ear it’s massive.
 The deeper the connection is between the ear, the theory and the patterns, the better.

 The reason I keep it this simple is so you eventually can let go of this and just play naturally.
 The fewer rules and guidelines, the more likely this is to happen.

 Minor Pentatonic Modes

-As of 4:48 into the video I talk about the minor pentatonic modes, these work just in the same way as the major modes, you add certain intervals to the minor pentatonic to create any of the minor modes.
+At 4:48 into the video I talk about the minor pentatonic modes, these work in the same way as the major modes, you add certain intervals to the Minor Pentatonic to create any of the minor modes.

 The easier you find playing the minor pentatonic shapes, the easier you will take to the minor modes.

-To create the different modes you need to remember the key notes that change for each mode, here they are:
+To create the different modes you need to remember the key intervals that change for each mode, here they are:

 1 2 3 4 5 6 7